 Move from Graduate Assistant Benefit Program to WRS:

 If you were under the Graduate Assistant Benefit program and are now eligible for the WRS, you:

-- Have a new chance to enroll in all benefit plans except the Employee Reimbursement Account (ERA) program (unless you were not previously eligible).
+- Have a new chance to enroll in all benefit plans except the Flexible Spending Account (FSA) program (unless you were not previously eligible).

 - Must submit a new health insurance application to retain health coverage.* Your monthly premium contribution will increase.

 - Should submit applications for benefit plans in which you wish to enroll within 30 days of becoming WRS-eligible.

 *If you are moving from the Graduate Assistant Benefit program to a Classified Benefit program and have no prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.

 You should contact your benefits office for additional information.